 People buy this type of life insurance because the benefits and costs are predictable and generally affordable.
-When people refer to a “term life insurance policy“, they are generally talking about level term as it is by far the most common type of term policy sold.
-You can get a really good deal on a level term policy compared to whole life or universal life, but you sacrifice some good features.
+This is the least expensive type of life insurance based on the annual premium due.
+You can get a really good deal on a level term policy compared to whole life or universal life, but you sacrifice many of their other features such as cash value.
+Here is an in depth discussion about level term life insurance.
 In this article we cover:

 - Features of a Level Term Policy